 Most businesses are still hesitant to move their data to the cloud because of security and privacy concerns.
 Thankfully, cloud solution providers have found a suitable solution to this problem, Encryption.
 If your current cloud encryption supports data encryption, you should encrypt your data immediately.
 If it does not, you can look for other cloud providers who offer this facility.
 Make sure you read the encryption policies of cloud providers carefully.
 Cloud service providers mention everything in detail about how they encrypt your data stored on cloud servers.
 Your company should know about these guidelines before migrating your mission-critical business information to the cloud.

-Most security solutions take a reactive approach, which means that they wait for your cloud to get attacked and then take action.
+Most cloud security providers take a reactive approach, which means that they wait for your cloud to get attacked and then take action.
 Unfortunately, this is the wrong way to go about it.
 Today, sophisticated threats can slip under the radar and hide within your cloud.
 They wait for the right moment to strike and when they do, businesses are in no position to defend themselves.
 That is why it is important to keep an eye out for cybersecurity attacks and monitor suspicious activity.
 Your security systems should be capable enough to raise the red flag as soon as they find malicious activity and report to concerned authorities.

 Hackers are quick to identify security vulnerabilities and exploit them, whether it is a cloud or on-premise system.
-That is why it is important to put your cloud security to the test by conducting penetration testing.
-This will allow you to identify gaps in your cloud security and let you plug in those gaps because a cyber attacker takes advantage of those loopholes and fulfill their malicious designs.
+That is why it is important to put your cloud security solutions to the test by conducting penetration testing.
+This will allow you to identify gaps in your cloud security services you are using and let you plug in those gaps because a cyber attacker takes advantage of those loopholes and fulfill their malicious designs.
 The good news is that many cloud providers will support you in performing penetration testing in search of these loopholes.
 Make sure that you are performing these tests regularly so that you don’t miss out on any new vulnerability which can lead to a zero-day exploit.

 Even though most businesses store their more critical data on on-premise dedicated servers, but some business data is also stored on the cloud.
 Such data can easily be accessed and misused if you don’t have proper access control in place.
 Make sure that the person who is accessing your data is authorized to do so.
 Assign rights, define roles and create access policies for employees to prevent any mishap.
 You don’t want to give admin rights to low-level users.